 Bond Reserve Fund.
-Third, in the event of any withdrawal from any Bond Reserve Account, the Treasurer is required to pay to the Trustee for deposit in such Bond Reserve Account, on a pari passu basis with transfers to any Bond Reserve Account, on or before the fifth Business Day preceding each interest payment date following such withdrawal, an amount sufficient to replenish any prior withdrawal from such Bond Reserve Account, either in two semi-annual installments for Bond Reserve Accounts established with respect to fixed rate Bonds only or in equal installments over a 12-month period for Bond Reserve Accounts established with respect to any Variable Rate Bonds, so that the balance in such Bond Reserve Account is equal to the Required Reserve with respect to the applicable Series of Bonds (or such larger balance as may be required by any Supplemental Indenture) at the end of such 12-month period.
+Third, in the event of any withdrawal from any Bond Reserve Account, the Treasurer is required to pay to the Trustee for deposit in such Bond Reserve Account, on a pari passu basis with transfers to any Bond Reserve Account, on or before the fifth Business Day preceding each interest payment date following such withdrawal, an amount sufficient to replenish any prior withdrawal from such Bond Reserve Account, either in two semi-annual installments for Bond Reserve Accounts established with respect to fixed rate Bonds only or in equal installments over a 12-month period for Bond Reserve Account is equal to the Required Reserve with respect to the applicable Series of Bonds (or such larger balance as may be required by any Supplemental Indenture) at the end of such 12-month period.